jupyterhub/binderhub/doc/setup-binderhub.rst

    **google-project-id**:
    Note that the ``google-project-id`` in the ``prefix:`` line is the project *ID*, not just the project name.
-Although the project name and project ID be the same, sometimes these will differ (i.e. if you have created a project name that's been used before).
+Although the project name and project ID can be the same, sometimes these will differ (i.e. if you have created a project name that's been used before).